xperrylinn/cellular-automata-molecular-dynamics/README.md

 		- tests: this directory contains test programs used to test the functionalities of the Cellular Atomaton.
 		- bin: this directory contains all the executable program

-PATH ROOT_DIR/
-  Files:
-	- README: this file with a general description of the top directory
-	- Makefile: a makefile that can generate all executables and libraries

-  SUBDIRECTORIES:
-	- bin/      : this directory contains all the executable program
-	- lib/      : this directory contains all the object files (.o) and libraries (.a)
-	- include/  : this directory contains the APIs in the form of .h include files
-	- src/      : this directory contains the source code with the functionality.
-	- tests/    : this directory contains test programs used to test the functionalities of the Cellular Atomaton.

 ### Collaborators
 - Kevin Fong